 HashSets.com complements NSRL

-While performing some of our own validation testing of the NSRL Datasets we discovered that far more unidentified hash values could be derived from the actual installation of computer software, operating systems, etc. The NSRL Datasets were unfortunately not a direct result of a product’s ‘installation process’.
+While performing some of our own validation testing of the NSRL Datasets we discovered that far more unidentified hash values could be derived from the actual installation of computer software, operating systems, etc. The NSRL Datasets were unfortunately not yet a direct result of a product’s ‘installation process’.

 Using our own method of installing an operating system and then gathering the common hash values between both computers we were able to detect 99.98% of the files that were known to be installed from a Microsoft Windows operating system and were therefore also considered trustworthy, known and non-threatening.
 Specifically, 35,456 files were detected on either test computer.